paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 **(g) Request by responsible enforcement agency to Attorney General for civil action** The agencies having responsibility for administrative enforcement under [section 1691c of this title](./chapter-041-consumer-credit-protection.md#section-1691c), if unable to obtain compliance with [section 1691 of this title](./chapter-041-consumer-credit-protection.md#section-1691), are authorized to refer the matter to the Attorney General with a recommendation that an appropriate civil action be instituted.
 Each agency referred to in paragraphs (1), (2), and (9) of [section 1691c(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1691c/a&num=0&edition=prelim) shall refer the matter to the Attorney General whenever the agency has reason to believe that 1 or more creditors has engaged in a pattern or practice of discouraging or denying applications for credit in violation of [section 1691(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1691/a&num=0&edition=prelim).
 Each such agency may refer the matter to the Attorney General whenever the agency has reason to believe that 1 or more creditors has violated [section 1691(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1691/a&num=0&edition=prelim).

-**(h) Authority for Attorney General to bring civil action; jurisdiction** When a matter is referred to the Attorney General pursuant to subsection (g) of this section, or whenever he has reason to believe that one or more creditors are engaged in a pattern or practice in violation of this subchapter, the Attorney General may bring a civil action in any appropriate United States district court for such relief as may be appropriate, including actual and punitive damages and injunctive relief.
+**(h) Authority for Attorney General to bring civil action; jurisdiction** When a matter is referred to the Attorney General pursuant to subsection (g), or whenever he has reason to believe that one or more creditors are engaged in a pattern or practice in violation of this subchapter, the Attorney General may bring a civil action in any appropriate United States district court for such relief as may be appropriate, including actual and punitive damages and injunctive relief.

 **(i) Recovery under both subchapter and fair housing enforcement provisions prohibited for violation based on same transaction** No person aggrieved by a violation of this subchapter and by a violation of [section 3605 of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3605&num=0&edition=prelim) shall recover under this subchapter and section 3612 11 See References in Text note below. of title 42, if such violation is based on the same transaction.